Suzuki Swift Sport Cup: V8SuperTourer Support Category

-In 2013, the championship will go from supporting the New Zealand V8s in the summer, to supporting the V8SuperTourer series in a year-long series.
-This will help with the development of the young driver, and increase the opportunity for young drivers to reach the top level of motorsport in New Zealand.
-Drivers who graduate the Swift Cup, can now easily step into the V8 Challenge Cup to develop their V8 skills before stepping into the V8SuperTourer.
+In 2013, the championship will move from supporting the New Zealand V8s in the summer, to supporting the V8SuperTourer series in a year-long series.
+This is to support the development of the young drivers and increase the opportunity for young drivers to reach the top level of motorsport in New Zealand.
+Drivers who graduate the Swift Cup, can now step into the V8 Challenge Cup to develop their V8 skills before stepping into the V8SuperTourer.
 Former Swift Cup driver Mark Gibson is currently following this path.

 The deal with V8SuperTourer will see the Suzuki's not running on Dunlop tyres for the first time in the series history.
 They will be changing over to Hankook tyres.